-The contribution actually paid (item 1) may be different if a prepayment of unfunded actuarial liability is made or a plan change became effective after the prior year's actuarial valuation was performed.
+The amounts shown for the period 7/1/16 - 6/30/17 may be different if a prepayment of unfunded actuarial liability is made or a plan change became effective after the prior year's actuarial valuation was performed.

-Employer Contribution Rate History
+Employer Contribution History

-The table below provides a recent history of the employer contribution rates for your plan, as determined by the annual actuarial valuation.
-It does not account for prepayments or benefit changes made in the middle of the year.
+The table below provides a recent history of the required employer contributions for the plan, as determined by the annual actuarial valuation.
+It does not account for prepayments or benefit changes made during a fiscal year.